-As noted above in the material supplementing page 123, the Fourth Circuit held that Lee Malvo is entitled to resentencing under the Supreme Court's ruling in Miller v.
+As noted above in the material supplementing page 123, the Fourth Circuit held that Lee Malvo was entitled to resentencing under the Supreme Court's ruling in Miller v.
 Alabama, 567 U.S. 460 (2012), that juveniles may not automatically be sentenced to life in prison without parole even for the crime of homicide.
 See Malvo v.
 Mathena, 893 F.3d 265 (4th Cir.
 2018).
 Subsequently, however, the case became moot when the Virginia legislature passed a statute making juvenile offenders eligible to seek parole after serving 20 years in prison.
 See Adam Liptak, D.C.
 Sniper Seeks to Halt His Appeal, N.Y.
 TIMES, Feb.
 25, 2020, at A12.

-The First Circuit held oral arguments in Dzhokhar Tsarnaev's case in December of 2019.
-Tsarnaev is arguing on appeal that his trial should have not have been held in Boston, that jurors were not properly screened for bias, and that the trial judge should have admitted evidence linking his older brother, Tamerlan, to a prior triple murder in order to bolster the defense that Dzhokhar was acting under his brother's influence at the time of the Boston Marathon bombings.
-See Milton J. Valencia, Court on Trial in Marathon Case, BOS.
-GLOBE, Dec.
-8, 2019, at A1.
+In appealing his death sentence, Dzhokhar Tsarnaev argued that his trial should have not have been held in Boston, that prospective jurors were not properly screened for bias, and that the trial judge should have admitted evidence linking his older brother, Tamerlan, to a prior triple murder in order to bolster the defense that Dzhokhar was acting under his brother's influence at the time of the Boston Marathon bombings.
+The First Circuit reversed his sentence, and the Supreme Court granted review on two issues: whether the trial judge erred in excluding the evidence allegedly implicating Tamerlan in the prior murders and in not asking each of the prospective jurors what pretrial media coverage about the case they had been exposed to.
+See United States v.
+Tsarnaev, 968 F.3d 24 (1st Cir.
+2020), cert. granted, 141 S. Ct.
+1683 (2021).